Good Tides Seltzer Subscription TV Advertising

 The Complaint Timeline

 - The quasi-regulatory system for alcohol beverage marketing features an independent examination of most proposed alcohol beverage marketing communications against the ABAC prior to publication or broadcast.
-Pre-vetting approval was not obtained for the marketing.
+Pre-vetting approval was obtained for the content of the marketing (Approval Number 6160).

 - The complainant objects to the marketing as follows: